Nebulanomi/DevOps-The-Hard-Way-Azure/4-kubernetes_manifest/2-Create-Kubernetes-Manifest.md

 After reviewing the manifest, consider these questions:
 1. What is the purpose of each component (Deployment, Service, Namespace) in the manifest?
 2. Why is it important to update the image URL in the manifest?
+3. How do liveness and readiness probes improve application reliability?
+4. What are the benefits of setting resource requests and limits?
-3. How does the manifest help in managing your application in Kubernetes?
+5. How does the LoadBalancer service type expose your application?

 ## 🚀 Next Steps
 With your Kubernetes manifest prepared, you're ready to deploy your application to AKS.
 In the next lab, we'll cover how to apply this manifest to your cluster.